ndoolan/DevOps-Lecture/README-AWS.md

 4. #### Create EC2 Instance Profile

-    - From the IAM dashboard, create a new *role*
+    - From the IAM dashboard, create a new **role**

     - This role should be an AWS service entity type with EC2 use case

     - Attach the 'AdministratorAccess-AWSElasticBeanstalk' permission policy

-    - Name your role something like aws-elasticbeanstalk-ec2-role
+    - Name your role something like aws-elasticbeanstalk-ec2-role (this is the default name for the Elastic Beanstalk EC2 role)

 ### Part 3 - Elastic Beanstalk